Writing Simpler and Faster MPI Applications

 The Proposed Framework

 The framework suggested here is one that removes the complexity of the MPI communications from the user and places this in a separate layer to which the user application is linked or bound.
-The user application simply registers methods or functions to be invoked when messages of specific types arrive (just as is done with UI frameworks -- see Figure 2) and then the application calls the start method of the framework and waits on the framework to notify it of incoming messages or events.
-The framework also provides the application with a method for sending a message to another instance, and one for stopping the framework.
+The user application simply registers methods or functions (delegates) to be invoked when messages of specific types arrive (just as is done with UI frameworks -- see Figure 2) and then the application calls the start method of the framework and waits on the framework to notify it of incoming messages or events.
+The framework also provides the application with a method for sending one of the registered message types to another instance, and one for stopping the framework.
 This is all the application needs to know: it registers methods for when certain message types arrive and then starts the framework and waits to process the received messages.

 When the framework starts on any node it gathers the capabilities of the current CPU (network name, amount of memory available, number of cores, &c.) and sends this information to the control node (rank 0).
 This is depicted graphically in Figure 3.
 The application on the control node may use this information for determining how much memory is being shared between the instances on named CPUs, or for other purposes.
 When started on the control node, the framework also invokes any registered startup method of the user application.